Ivy Bank Primary School Logo Illuminating ValuableYears, Building and NurturingKnowledge

 • Disciplinary knowledge– this considers how geographical knowledge originates and is revised.
 It is through disciplinary knowledge that children gradually become more expert by thinking like a geographer.

 This ensures that pupils develop the knowledge, skills and understanding of the key geographical concepts of contextual knowledge, processes (both physical and human) and geographical skills ensuring that they achieve/exceed the aims of the National Curriculum for Geography – Key Stages 1 and 2 (DfE, 2013) during their time at Ivy Bank.
-The content of the whole school overview allows for a broad and deep understanding of the four areas of Geography and the units are intended to improve pupil’s geographical vocabulary, map skills and geographical facts and provide opportunities for first-hand experiences, interest and progress in this subject.

 IMPLEMENTATION